 Never turn the water hose on, without the engine running as the engine will fill up with water and blow up.
 (Then you will have to see the Sea-doo dealer for a new engine)

 In this order – ALWAYS when flushing or running an engine out of water:

 - Hook up a water hose to the flush connector

 - Start engine

-- Turn on water AFTER starting the engine most important
+- Turn on the water AFTER starting the engine most important

 - Let it run for 5 minutes and check for leaks on all hoses.